Chain of Responsibility Legislation & Documentation (CoR)

 Schedulers and Dispatchers:

-Those who plan and coordinate transport activities must ensure that schedules do not encourage or require drivers to breach safety regulations, especially regarding driver fatigue.
+Those who plan and coordinate transport activities must ensure that schedules do not encourage or require drivers or third parties (tow-operators and/or sub contractors) to breach safety regulations, especially regarding driver fatigue.